 So, the best solution is to lower the oven as much as you can or install an obstacle around the legs to prevent your ferret from entering the oven from beneath it.
 The second option is similar to the ferret-proof solution with the couch.

 Now that we talked about ferret-proofing furniture, let’s talk about other items you have in your home and you can’t live without them.

 The trash can is extremely interesting to every pet, including ferrets because it is a source of so many different smells.
-So, the best solution you can have is to buy a nigh and stable trash can with the lock, for example, the ones you can open with your foot.
+So, the best solution you can have is to buy a high and stable trash can with the lock.
+For example, the ones you can open with your foot.
 That way your ferret can’t reach it and if he manages to, he won’t be able to open it.

-Also, don’t leave trash bags in your hallway.
-Pull them out of the trash can before you leave the house because a ferret can enter the trash bag and spread everything around the house.
+Also, don’t leave trash bags in your hallway if your ferret can get there.
+Pull the bags out of the trash can before you leave the house because a ferret can enter the trash bag and spread everything around the house.